-#19 Analyze the tiny aspects that make up your favorite moments or activities
+19. Analyze the tiny aspects that make up your favorite moments or activities

-Let’s say you were part of a dancing group once and you enjoyed it a lot, but you quit and now you miss it.
+Let’s say you were part of a dancing group once, and you enjoyed it a lot, but you quit, and now you miss it.

-You might automatically believe that what you loved and now miss was dancing.
-But that’s not necessarily the case.
+You might automatically believe that what you loved, and now miss is dancing, right?

-Maybe dancing isn’t your thing after all but you miss the sense of belonging, or the camaraderie, or the energy, or the music they used to play there.
+Maybe dancing isn’t your thing after all, but you miss the sense of belonging, or the camaraderie, or the energy, or the music they used to play there.

 Break down the activities you’ve enjoyed into tiny pieces like that to try to figure out exactly what you liked about them (or what you didn’t).

-This will help you connect the dots later on!
+This will help you connect the dots later on.

-#20 Find a balance between rational thinking and intuition
+20. Find a balance between rational thinking and intuition

-#21 Uncover patterns in your answers and behaviors
+21. Uncover patterns in your answers and behaviors